gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Maces can currently have sharpness applied in an anvil, which will not be obtainable in future versions
 - Using any item with both durability and enchanted with fire aspect or soul speed will decrease the durability, but not break the item.
 This allows for swords, axes, maces, boots, leggings, and any item from 12w49a all with 0 durability.
 - Copper doors and trapdoors can currently be placed in the fuel slot of furnaces, blast furnaces, and smokers.
 This applies for all variants of waxed and unwaxed copper doors and trapdoors.
-- Fire aspect can currently change the lit state of all blocks, allowing for furnaces, smokers, and blast furnaces all permanately lit, which are normally unobtainable
+- Fire aspect can currently change the lit state of all blocks, allowing for furnaces, smokers, and blast furnaces all permanately lit, which are normally unobtainable and using this can wear down the durability of a netherite sword down to 0 which is unobtainable
 - Fire aspect can light campfires and candles underwater, allowing for waterlogged lit candles and campfires which are normally unobtainable

 **24w19a**